Pavithraa77/Pavithraa77/README.md

 ## 🤖 A Few Things About Me

 - I enjoy full-stack development as much as I enjoy debugging embedded code at 3AM.
-- Actively seeking a **Summer 2025 internship** — ready to break (and fix!) codebases to learn faster.
 - Strong believer in writing **clean code** _and_ **clear documentation** (yes, we exist).
 - Always excited to pick up new things or collaborate on cool side projects!